Bookmark Bookmarked To MyMICA

 Please be sure to read through our Policies and Expectations page for more information.

-Please note that if you are on a leave of absence, you cannot obtain credit for courses taken abroad.
+Please note that if you are on a leave of absence, you cannot obtain credit for courses taken abroad, even if you participated in a MICA-approved program.

-For all MICA semester programs, you will pay MICA tuition directly to MICA.
-You will be charged directly from your program for housing and possibly other program fees.
-In addition, you will be responsible for travel, local transportation, personal expenses (including insurance), and visa expenses.
+For all MICA semester programs, you will pay MICA tuition directly to MICA just as you would remit payment to the Office of Student Accounts on any given semester on campus; however, you will be charged directly by your program for housing and all other associated fees related to your chosen study abroad program.
+Please contact the respective program provider or exchange institution for further details on those associated fees.
+Lastly, you will be responsible for travel, local transportation, personal expenses (including insurance), and student visa expenses.

 How do I apply?